scihant/CTShowcase/readme.md

 showcase.setupShowcase(for: self.button, offset: CGPointZero, margin: 5)
 showcase.show()
 ```
-The result will look like this:ön
+The result will look like this:

 ![Static Highlight](https://s3.amazonaws.com/tek-files/static.png)

 ###CTDynamicGlowHighlighter

 This is the animated version of the static highlighter.
-In order to use it, create an instance and set it as the highlighter of your `CTShowcaseView` instance
+In order to use it, create an instance and set it as the highlighter of your `CTShowcaseView` instance.

 ```swift
 let showcase = CTShowcaseView(title: "New Feature", message: "Here's a brand new button you can tap!")